Visa Status Options

 Temporary specialty worker (H-1B)

-The H-1B category is an employment based visa status that allows for the temporary employment of an alien as a professional in a “specialty occupation.”
+The H-1B category is an employment-based visa status that allows for the temporary employment of an alien as a professional in a “specialty occupation.”
 This is defined by the United States Citizenship and Immigration Services (USCIS) as an occupation requiring “practical application of a body of specialized knowledge along with at least a bachelor’s degree or its equivalent.”
-Sponsorship of the H-1B Visa program is administered through HR/CIS.
+Sponsorship of the H-1B Visa program is administered through HR Immigration Services.
 More information and details on the application process can be found here.